 One of my favorite radio shows, Brian Lehrer’s on WNYC, had Eric Lane from Hofstra University on yesterday to discuss results of yet another depressing study — in this case one conducted by him on behalf of the Brennan Center for Justice — revealing widespread ignorance of the U.S. Constitution, and to lament the threat to democracy represented by people’s ignorance of the founding law that governs our lives every day.

-A similar widespread cultural deficit is under discussion at the American Revolution Center (ARC), which has conducted a detailed survey revealing Americans’ abysmal ignorance of the founding period in general.
+A similar widespread cultural deficit is under discussion at the American Revolution Center (ARC), which has conducted a detailed survey [UPDATE: This became the new Museum of the American Revolution; the link to the survey is now broken] revealing Americans’ abysmal ignorance of the founding period in general.

 We keep hearing this.
 I’ve written about aspects of a related story — the ironies involved when people who make major claims on the Constitution, across the political spectrum, don’t know much about it.
 It’s especially significant to me that such people are found not only among the generally ignorant but among the deeply educated in other areas.
 People who can read “Beowulf” in the original and do advanced math don’t know anything about how their government got here and how it works.
 Which rarely stops them from opining.

-A heavy-breathing, slightly hysterical feeling prevails.
-It’s as if cultivating an appropriately informed citizenry requires constantly, ceaselessly reminding people of how important all this stuff is, beating into them what happened and how it all works, making certain that the basic facts have been lodged in the maximum number of brains and can never, ever be forgotten.
+A heavy-breathing, even slightly hysterical feeling prevails.
+It’s as if cultivating an appropriately informed citizenry requires constantly, ceaselessly reminding people of how important all this stuff is, and/or how all-fired cool it is, beating into them what happened and seducing them into knowing how it all works, making certain that the basic facts have been lodged in the maximum number of brains and can never, ever be forgotten.

 In closing the Constitution quiz segment Mr. Lane referred to our government as “the American democracy”.
 Read the Constitution.